Make smoked meatloaf on a grill or smoker for a delicious meal while your kitchen stays cool! This recipe is SO easy- watch the video below.

 What’s in a smoked meatloaf?

-How to cook a Smoked Meatloaf
+Video: How to Smoke Meatloaf

 I prefer the sweet fruit woods for this like apple or cherry, but feel free to experiment and use whatever you prefer.
 Preheat your gas grill or smoker to 225°F. Add smoker chips per manufacturer’s instructions if using.

-If you’re going to grill using indirect heat on a charcoal BBQ or smoker, ignite the charcoal and place it to one side of the grill, creating a space for the food or the center with meat you’re cooking not directly over those lit coals.
+ignite the charcoal and place it to one side of the grill, creating a space for the food or the center with meat you’re cooking not directly over those lit coals.
 Typically use a drip pan under the meat to avoid any flareups, but the pan the meatloaf is on should do nicely.

 The flavors from the chili powder and sautéed onion and bacon inside the meatloaf along with the savory BBQ sauce and smokey exterior are fantastic!

-BBQ Smoked Meatloaf
+Smoked Meatloaf + Video

 - 2 lbs ground beef 80/20